rajy4683/MonoMaskDepth/README.md

       * Run the model on the inputs and save the output depth data in 'plasma' cmap.
 This will be modified to grayscale.
       * Similar to above step, this step was also run of 4 colab instances in parallel to generate respective depth images
       * Code for this handling can be found [here](https://colab.research.google.com/drive/1QpcN8SE82asljEr5_m_yOFkWE3jvnJhq?authuser=1#scrollTo=vR3sAKJX_CZY)
+* How did you calculate mean and stddev?
+   * PyTorch based [DepthDataset class](https://colab.research.google.com/drive/1KiGtCEeq7jKETSa0OZTuzqyXkCDNkSrP#scrollTo=koNkddWf9Slj&line=8&uniqifier=1) was created
+   * This allows to use either PyTorch dataloaders/plain iterators to be used over the entire dataset.
+   * Using [Knuth's algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance), the mean and stddev were calculated over each channel of all the images.
+   * The dataset loading and iteration is currently very slow and will need to be improved drastically.

 ### Links